wp-plugins/js-support-ticket/readme.txt

 = Responsive Design =

+JS Support Ticket using these shortcodes.
+- [jssupportticket] for JS Support Ticket control panel
+- [jssupportticket_addticket] for add new ticket form
+- [jssupportticket_mytickets] for my tickets

+= Responsive Design =

 Full responsive layouts, user can use ticket system from his laptop, tablet or smart phone.
 Layouts auto adjust according to devices.

 = User Fields =